NnSwiftPlayground/AlertViewModifiersDemo/README.md

 This demo mirrors real-world use cases where clean, reusable alert presentation improves SwiftUI apps.

-This modifier is part of [NnSwiftUIKit](https://github.com/nikolainobadi/NnSwiftUIKit), a collection of custom SwiftUI view modifiers and utilities.
+These modifiers are part of [NnSwiftUIKit](https://github.com/nikolainobadi/NnSwiftUIKit), a collection of custom SwiftUI view modifiers and utilities.